Source: gpointstudio / shutterstock.com

 Is it easy to get to friends and family?

-For many, the close proximity to people they know is a very important part to consider.
+For many, the close proximity to people they know is a very important part to consider when moving.

 Is it easy to get to leisure activities?